 What Is Class A Office Space?

 Class A office spaces are the best offices you can rent in a given real estate market.
-They are the newest buildings with the best, most up-to-date amenities, 24/7 concierge and security, modern interiors, and a prime location.
+They are the newest buildings with the best, most up-to-date amenities, 24/7 concierge and security, modern interiors and a prime location.
+Some CRE pros refer to Class A product as “trophy” properties.

 “[Class A offices] are considered the highest quality office buildings in a market and are usually outfitted with modern top-of-the-line fixtures, columnless floor plates, have expansive amenities, and their infrastructure — HVAC, elevators, technology systems — are premium,” Paul Tesdal, Senior Director at commercial real estate brokerage firm Greenstone Partners, told Leverage.com.
 These commercial office spaces also command the highest rent in their given market.